Narcan

 With the rise of fatal opioid overdoses and the ongoing opioid epidemic, many individuals choose to carry naloxone with them—even if they don’t use opioids themselves.

-As of March 2023, Narcan nasal spray (distributed by Emergent Biosolutions) received FDA approval for over-the-counter purchases through their local pharmacies.
+As of March 2023, Narcan nasal spray (distributed by Emergent Biosolutions) received FDA approval for over-the-counter purchase through their local pharmacies.

-If you want to join those dedicated to harm reduction and opioid overdose prevention, you can get Narcan from your local pharmacy.
+If you would like to join those who are dedicated to harm reduction and opioid overdose prevention, you can get Narcan from your local pharmacy.

 You can still speak with your prescribing doctor or get in touch with a community health department to receive a Narcan prescription and receive additional information.